Trump can find 'drug-infested dens' right outside his windows

-NEW YORK — President Donald Trump rocked the Granite State when he trashed New Hampshire as a "drug-infested den," but federal figures released Thursday reveal that the places he calls home have seen some of the most dramatic increases in deadly drug overdoses — Washington D.C., New York City and Florida.
+NEW YORK — President Donald Trump rocked the Granite State when he trashed New Hampshire as a "drug-infested den," but federal figures released Thursday reveal that the places he calls home have had some of the most drastic increases in deadly drug overdoses — Washington, New York and Florida.

 In the 12 months that ended in March, overdose deaths in the District of Columbia jumped by a staggering 114.3 percent, from 161 to 345, according to provisional figures from the Centers for Disease Control and Prevention.